 Kelley said, “Especially as someone who has transplanted into the community, I can’t imagine a more encouraging and supportive group of people from all walks of life.
 I will never forget the outpouring of kindness from everyone.
 It has made me a more giving person to experience all of it.”

-Throughout the month of October fundraisers were held to donate towards the Kelley family.
+Throughout the month of October, fundraisers were held to donate towards the Kelley family.
 The Atlantic sports departments hosted these events.
-A home cross country meet was held on October 10th where runners wore pink uniforms in support then, a volleyball game held in October where players wore pink uniforms, and lastly a home football game where players and cheerleaders wore pink socks and undershirts as support.
+A home cross country meet was held on Oct.
+10 when runners wore pink uniforms in support.
+Then, a volleyball game was held in October where players wore pink uniforms, and lastly, at a home football game players and cheerleaders wore pink socks and undershirts as support.
 At all these events ribbons and stickers were sold to raise money for the family.
-However, this group of boys wanted to show their support for Kelley in a non-monetary way.

 This idea started when Kelley announced to her classes that she had started chemotherapy.
 When cancer patients are taking chemotherapy they tend to lose their hair which can either be slowly, in chunks, or even rapidly.
 Kelley decided to shave her head and now has an assortment of wigs that she wears to cover her head at school.